lunaticstarr/CourseProject_GettingandCleaningData/README.md

 Welcome!

-This repository is for the course project of [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/) from Coursera, basically what this project does is to tidy up an existing dataset for further analysis.
+This repository is for the course project of [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/) from Coursera, basically what this project does is **to tidy up an existing dataset for further analysis**.  <br>

-There are five components within the project and three of them can be found in this repository:
+There are five components within the project and three of them can be found in this repository:  <br>

 1. README.md -- the file you are reading now, which explains what's happening here.